hu-macsy/lama_old/scai/dmemo/doc/MPICommunicator.rst

 Note: It is not necessary to call ``MPI_Init`` in your application.
 It will be called implicitly with the first call to get the MPI communicator from the factory.
-``MPI_Free`` will be called implicitly as soon as all shared pointers to this object are destructed.

 .. code-block:: c++